jao11/XMIMSIM/User-guide.md

 All information that was produced in the batch simulation has been stored in an XMI-MSIM archive file (.xmsa extension).
 If one would like to inspect its contents again with the _Batch mode plot_ window, just double-click such a file from your favorite file manager, or open it from within XMI-MSIM by clicking _Open_ in the toolbar or menubar and setting the filter to _XMI-MSIM archives_, and then selecting the desired file.

+### Generate XRMC input-files

+Using the _Convert XMSI file to XRMC_ option from the _Tools_ menu, one can produce input-files for the [XRMC](http://github.com/golosio/xrmc/wiki) software package, a Monte Carlo simulation tool for X-ray imaging and spectroscopy experiments.
+This should be of particular interest to those users that are interested in a simulation that includes scattering and XRF that is generated by the collimator, which is being ignored by XMI-MSIM.
+Keep in mind though that simulations with XMI-MSIM typically will take considerably longer compared to XMI-MSIM for a result with equivalent statistical variance.
+In order to use the produced input-files, install XRMC including its XMI-MSIM plug-in, which will be used for the detector response function.
+One can also generate the XRMC input-files using the [command-line utility](#command-line-interface) `xmsi2xrmc`.

 ### XMI-MSIM file manipulation with XPath and XSLT

 All three XMI-MSIM document types (xmsi, xmso and xmsa) are in fact XML files defined through a document type definition (DTD) file which is included and used in all XMI-MSIM installations.
 Due to their XML nature, it becomes quite easy to manipulate these files in a number of ways.
 For example, using an Extensible Stylesheet Language Transformation (XSLT) it becomes possible to extract certain parts of the XML file and convert them to any other type of output.